gregphillips03/dsci401/README.md

 2) Which error metric(s) are you using to compare performance?
 What is the value(s) of the error metric(s)for the baseline model and your best model?
 ----------------------------------------------------------------------------------------------------------

 + Primarily, I relied on the R2 score and Explained Variance Score.
-Since there were such a large amount of variable, and not surefire way to decide what to throw away, I wanted to explain variation the best that I could.
+Since there were such a large amount of variables, and not surefire way to decide what to throw away, I wanted to explain variation the best that I could.

 IV.
 Predicting and Validating
 -----------------------------